Melegoz/CourseraGettingAndCleaningData/README.md

 12. Then i've associated a readable lable to each activity ID
 13. Using cbind i have created the desired tidy table for output, putting together Subject, Activity, Measurments
 14. Written the new data table on a new file "combined_tidy_data.txt" (this was not required however it is good for anyone who simply wants to check how the tidy data looks like - without the average)
-15. Loaded library data.table
+15. Loaded library data.table and library dplyr
 16. Coverted the previously obtained output into a data.table
-17. Using the function lapply i have calculated the mean by grouping first by subjectId then by activity
+17. Using the dplyr package i have calculated the mean by grouping first by subjectId, activity and variable
 18. I have written the output on a new file named "calculated_tidy_data.txt"

 ## How to use the script: